YPH9595/SQL-Projects/SQL Challenge #5/README.md

 |4|2023-03-01|2023-03-02|1|2|

 ### Result
-Now that we have our group indicators, it's time for the last step: group the events in each hall and calculate the start day and end day of each group.

 With our group indicators in place, the final step is to group the events within each hall based on these indicators.
 Then, we'll calculate the earliest `start_day` and the latest `end_day` for each group, effectively merging the overlapping events.

 ```sql